Share maps

-To manage sharing while you have the map open, complete the following steps:
+To share a map while you have it open, complete the following steps:

-If there are layers in the map that are not shared with the correct audience, the Review sharing dialog box appears with messages for each layer indicating its accessibility status.
-Click the messages to view a more detailed message and details for each layer.
+If the map has layers that are not shared with the correct audience, the Review sharing dialog box appears with messages for each layer indicating its accessibility status.
+Click the messages to view additional details for each layer.

 Share a link to a map